larissaleite/reddit-crawler/README.md

 ## Examples

-Collect 1 page of data from the "Python" subreddit and put in the MySQL tables `code`.
+Collect 1 page of data from the "Python" subreddit and put in the MySQL database `code`.
 MySQL table names begin with `python_`.

 ```bash
 python reddit_crawler.py -d code -s python